Privacy & Cookie statement

 If your web browser allows the setting of cookies then the AES Web site may set the following (first party) cookie:

-- zenid - this is used in our online shop (URLs starting with: shop.amentsoc.org) to store information, such as the contents of your shopping basket.
-The cookie is essential to the operation of the shop.
-Please note that this cookie is only valid for your session and is deleted when you close your browser.
+- BPSESSID and PHPSESSID - these are used in our online shop (URLs starting with: shop.amentsoc.org) to store information, such as the contents of your shopping basket.
+The cookies are essential to the operation of the shop.
+Please note that BPSESSID is valid for 24 hours and PHPSESSID is only valid for your session and is deleted when you close your browser.

 Cookies are also used to collect anonymised data for creating web site usage statistics.
 The AES uses Google Analytics to anonymously monitor site usage.
 This information helps, amongst other things, us identify areas of the site that are popular (or unpopular) and what browsers and web devices the site should support.
 As an organisation run by unpaid volunteers being able to prioritise our efforts in particular areas is very important - the anonymous data obtained from analytics cookies is vital for this prioritisation process.